opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

 is a signed distance between the point and the nearest contour edge.

-Here is a sample output of the function where each image pixel is tested against the contour.
+See below a sample output of the function where each image pixel is tested against the contour.

 .. image:: pics/pointpolygon.png

 ..
-[Fitzgibbon95] Andrew W. Fitzgibbon, R.B.Fisher.
-A Buyer’s Guide to Conic Fitting.
+[Fitzgibbon95] Andrew W. Fitzgibbon, R.B.Fisher. *A Buyer’s Guide to Conic Fitting*.
 Proc.5th British Machine Vision Conference, Birmingham, pp. 513-522, 1995.

 ..
-[Hu62] M. Hu.
-Visual Pattern Recognition by Moment Invariants, IRE Transactions on Information Theory, 8:2, pp. 179-187, 1962.
+[Hu62] M. Hu. *Visual Pattern Recognition by Moment Invariants*, IRE Transactions on Information Theory, 8:2, pp. 179-187, 1962.

 ..
-[Sklansky82] Sklansky, J., “Finding the Convex Hull of a Simple Polygon”.
+[Sklansky82] Sklansky, J., *Finding the Convex Hull of a Simple Polygon*.
 PRL 1 $number, pp 79-83 (1982)

 ..
-[Suzuki85] Suzuki, S. and Abe, K., “Topological Structural Analysis of Digitized Binary Images by Border Following”.
+[Suzuki85] Suzuki, S. and Abe, K., *Topological Structural Analysis of Digitized Binary Images by Border Following*.
 CVGIP 30 1, pp 32-46 (1985)

 ..
-[TehChin89] Teh, C.H. and Chin, R.T., “On the Detection of Dominant Points on Digital Curve”.
+[TehChin89] Teh, C.H. and Chin, R.T., *On the Detection of Dominant Points on Digital Curve*.
 PAMI 11 8, pp 859-872 (1989)